telerik-boneyard/Platform-Knowledge-Base/troubleshooting/troubleshooting-ios-push-notification-error-devicetokennotfortopic.md

 ## Description

-After sending push notifications the notification fails to be sent to iOS devices.
-In {{site.tp}} push browser the reason for the failed iOS devices is "DeviceTokenNotForTopic".
+Sending push notifications to iOS devices is failing.
+In {{site.tp}} push browser the reason for the failure is "DeviceTokenNotForTopic".

 ## Error Message